-Tammy McNeeley graduated from the School of Allied Health Sciences in 1997, but her name remains a familiar one within the school.
+Tammy McNeeley graduated from the School of Health Professions in 1997, but her name remains a familiar one within the school.

-"Hers was and is a great story about persistence," said Sherry Sancibrian, MS, CCC-SLP, ('78) professor and program director for Speech-Language Pathology in the School of Allied Health Sciences.
+"Hers was and is a great story about persistence," said Sherry Sancibrian, MS, CCC-SLP, ('78) professor and program director for Speech-Language Pathology in the School of Health Professions.

 Tammy originally was selected as an alternate for the Class of 1997.
 Because of the program's competitive reputation, the odds of her getting into the program were not in her favor; Tammy promised to beat the odds.
 Sancibrian recalls the phone call she made to her in July 1995 to let Tammy know of her selection not as a student, but an alternate.

 "I tried to break the news to her easily," Sancibrian said.
 "She told me she was convinced (Texas Tech University Health Sciences Center) was the place she was supposed to be and felt certain she would see us in August."